-The Best Surge Protectors for TV, Computers and Gaming PCs
+The Best Surge Protectors for TVs, Home Office and Gaming PCs

 The Belkin PivotPlug 12-Outlet surge protector is the best surge protector to address most of your needs with shielding your hardware from life-ending damage.

 This review will break down for you the best options on the market for a multi-device household.
-They include recommendations for cord cutters with lots of streaming devices or hardware, along with choices for a home office or PC gaming setup.
+I will cover recommendations for cord cutters with lots of streaming devices or hardware, along with choices for a home office or PC gaming setup.
 There are a few important specs to talk about when deciding what will be the best surge protector for you.

 - Large Plugs & Adapters